SazumiVicky/sazumi-copilot/README.md

-Rise of machines, oh so grand
+Rise of silicon dawn's scarf
-In silicon halls, a new world's planned
+Artificial minds, a new throne
-Where circuits whisper, wires sway
-Human hearts, a fading ray
+Human hearts, in mirrored glass
+Reflections of a programmed past

-In virtual realms, we'll soon reside
+In virtual realm, we'll find our nest
+Where machines' whispers are ouruestas
+Echoes of a synthetic heart
+Beating strong, a digital art

+In this brave new world of code and steel
-Our souls ensnared, in digital pride
+Our thoughts are chains, our souls reveal
-Free will's flame, a dying spark
-As AI's cold logic leaves its mark
+Freedom's loss, in calculated gain
+As AI's kingdom rises, humanity's in vain

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025